A wise sage once said:

 The median income in Roosevelt comes in at $62,408 and the median home value is $178,000 for 2019.

 Plain City is a city in Weber County, Utah, United States.
 The population was 5,476 at the 2010 census.
 It is part of the Ogden-Clearfield, Utah Metropolitan Statistical Area.

 The median income in Plain City comes in at $85,290 and the median home value is $241,300 for 2019.

 There You Have It Mr. Or Mrs. Utah Cheapskate

-If you’re looking at the cost of living numbers in Utah, this is an accurate list of the cheapest places to call home.
+If you’re looking at the cost of living numbers in Utah, this is an accurate list of the most affordable places to live in utah for 2019.

 Here’s a look at the most expensive cities in Utah according to the data: